-Try running a virus scan using your Antivirus software.
-If removal fails, please contact the Help Desk as soon as possible.
+Try running a virus scan using your antivirus software.
+If removal fails, please contact the IT Help Desk as soon as possible.
 It is against the Computer Use Policy to continue to access the Butler network with a virus, and you may lose access until the virus has been removed.

-Learn how to protect your computer from hackers by implementing a firewall on your machine.
+Learn how to protect your computer from hackers by enabling the firewall.

 Learn more about eliminating unwanted email from your Butler inbox.